Bell County Court Records

 Arrest Records and Inmate Information

-The Bell County Sheriff’s Office maintains arrest records, booking information, and jail records.
-The Bell County Inmate Inquiry Portal provides an hourly-updated roster of current inmates.
-Users can search by name, subject number, or booking number.
-For questions about jail records or booking information, contact the Bell County Jail at:
+The Bell County Sheriff's Office maintains arrest records, booking information, and jail records.
+The Bell County Inmate Inquiry Portal provides an hourly-updated roster of current inmates, searchable by name, subject number, or booking number.
+For questions about jail records or booking information, contact the Bell County Jail:

 Bell County Jail